Contusion in Adults

 Medically reviewed by Drugs.com.
 Last updated on Dec 4, 2023.

 What is a contusion?

 A contusion is a bruise that appears on your skin after an injury.
 A bruise happens when small blood vessels tear but skin does not.
-When blood vessels tear, blood leaks into nearby tissue, such as soft tissue or muscle.
+Blood leaks into nearby tissue, such as soft tissue or muscle.

-What are the signs and symptoms of a contusion?
+What other signs and symptoms may I have with a contusion?

 - Pain that increases when you touch the bruise, walk, or use the area around the bruise

 - Swelling or a lump at the site of the bruise or near it

 - Red, blue, or black skin that may change to green or yellow after a few days